 St James’s runs its own in-house catering service offering a wide choice of healthy, nutritious hot and cold meals for pupils, staff and visitors.
 The lunchtime menu operates on a three week rotation.

-The school restaurant is not just available at lunch time; it is also open during break when pupils can buy bacon sandwiches, cereal, toast, sandwiches, drinks and other snack items.
+The school restaurant is not just available at lunch time; it is also open during break when students can buy bacon sandwiches, cereal, toast, sandwiches, drinks and other snack items.

 We also offer regular themed lunches.